CodySly/King-Crawlers-App/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The Fruiteria iOS app is designed to provide a seamless experience for customers who want to explore the products offered by the Fruiteria ice cream shop, place orders, and manage their accounts.
+The King Crawlers App is designed to provide a seamless experience for 4x4 Rock Crawling Enthusiasts who want to explore the Registered Trails offered in the state of Utah "Currently".
+The King Crawler App is looking to provide users with a Map Location Base Service for you to navigate to one of many trails provided.
+Other features being add Personlized account profile, message system, individual/group tracking, picture uploading, video uploading, manage accounts.
 Here's how to use the app effectively:
   <br>** Some features of the app have not been implemented yet and will be in further Version of the app.
 Please refer to the [RoadMap](#roadmap) section to see what feature and version the app is currently on.</br>

 ### 1. Launch the App